redhat-best-practices-for-k8s/perfdive/README.md

 - Biggest accomplishment: Implemented critical authentication refactor
 ```

-**Note:** When using `--verbose`, the AI will explain *why* it chose that as your biggest accomplishment, providing context on the impact and significance of your work.
+**Note:** When using `--verbose`, the AI will explain *why* it chose that as your biggest accomplishment, providing context on the impact for Red Hat, its partners, customers, and the open source community.

 #### Journal Feature